rendyelang/habit-tracker-api/README.md

 ## 🚩 Introduction

 The Habit Tracker API is a RESTful service built with Java Spring Boot that enables users to manage personal habits and monitor their daily progress.
-It supports essential features such as user authentication (sign-up, sign-in, sign-out), habit creation, and habit tracking with detailed daily progress.
+It supports essential features such as user authentication (sign-up, sign-in), habit creation, and habit tracking with detailed daily progress.
 Each user can track multiple habits, monitor their streaks, and review their improvement over time.

 ## 🎯 Purpose